 Vilnius has a lot of churches, cathedrals and ruins.
-It feels like I’ve explored them all today.
-The white tower of Kathedrale Sankt Stanislaus with the impressive sarcophagus of Saint Casimir.
+It feels like I’ve explored them all.
+Entered the white tower of Kathedrale Sankt Stanislaus to find the impressive sarcophagus of Saint Casimir.
 Walked through the darkness of the Gate of Dawn to gaze upon the miracle painting in the chapel above.
-Tried to count the red bricks of St Anne’s Church.
-Climbed up to Gediminas Tower on for an awesome view.
-Walked along the old crumbling city wall.
-Found the hidden statue of Frank Zappa.
+Tried to count the red bricks of St Anne’s Church which Napoleon supposedly wanted to bring back with him to Paris.

 Related posts